elixane/mit_projects/README.md

 ---

 ### Project 2: Lead Conversion Prediction (EdTech)
-**Predicting high-potential leads using classification models to optimize sales resource allocation**
+**Predicting high-potential leads using classification models to optimise sales resource allocation**

 ExtraaLearn, an EdTech startup, needs to identify which leads are most likely to convert to paid customers.
 The project builds predictive models to prioritise leads and uncover key conversion drivers.